It’s no doubt that iPhone stuck on the apple logo is the most annoying thing in using Apple device.

-- Perform a long press on the sleep/wake button until the iPhone turns off.
+- Perform a long press and release on the sleep/wake button for 10 seconds until the iPhone turns off.
 Let go of the long press right after.

-- Hold the sleep/wake button again until the Apple logo appears.
+- Press and Hold the sleep/wake button until you see the Apple logo appears.

-- Observe if the Apple logo will get stuck again.
+- Observe if you can see the Apple logo gets stuck again.